Graduate Students

 Group counseling is a powerful and effective way for students to share, give and receive support, learn, and heal.
 Many students can benefit from counseling in a group format.

-• Description: This support group is offered for students who self-identify as female graduate students who wish to come together to share the challenges and struggles of being a grad student, discuss ways to balance school & personal life, discuss relationships with advisors and peers, increase self-confidence, and develop relationships with other women in grad school.
+• Graduate Women's Support: This support group is offered for students who self-identify as female graduate students who wish to come together to share the challenges and struggles of being a grad student, discuss ways to balance school & personal life, discuss relationships with advisors and peers, increase self-confidence, and develop relationships with other women in grad school.

-• Description: This weekly support group is offered for students who self-identify as male grad students who wish to come together to discuss the challenges of being a grad student, ways to deal with the hurdles & hassles of school, find ways to connect with others, discuss relationships issues, and consider ways to manage stress & live a balanced life as a Berkeley student.
+• Graduate Men’s Support*: This weekly support group is offered for students who self-identify as male grad students who wish to come together to discuss the challenges of being a grad student, ways to deal with the hurdles & hassles of school, find ways to connect with others, discuss relationships issues, and consider ways to manage stress & live a balanced life as a Berkeley student.

-View the full schedule of available groups for all Berkeley students on the Group Counseling web page.
-Register for a group on eTang.
+View the full schedule of available groups for all UC Berkeley students (both graduate and undergraduate) on the Group Counseling web page.
+Register for a group through the eTang Portal.

 Let's Talk Drop-In Consultations are informal, brief, free consultations with UHS mental health counselors.
 They do not require any insurance or paperwork.